 Joanne Carol Boling Dickinson

-I wish to thank all those researchers, digitizers, historians, and contributors from all walks of life who have documented and preserved our histories that go back centuries; especially Ancestry.com for their public family trees, the U.S. Census Bureau and Ancestry.com’s historical facts resources sites, the Latter Day Saints Genealogy Databases, the Library of Congress, the National Archives, all other libraries who maintain historic data and image collections; and, all web sites and materials from others dedicated to promoting Americans’ heritage and religious, moral, literary, and social cultures.
+Thank you to all the researchers, digitizers, historians, and contributors from all walks of life who have documented and preserved our historical records over the centuries, especially Ancestry.com with its public family trees, the United States Census Bureau, LDS Genealogical Databases, and the Library of Congress, National Archives, and other public libraries that maintain historical data and image collections; and, all sites and materials dedicated to promoting Americans’ heritage and their religious, moral, literary, and social cultures.